-Whilst reef tank owners with hard corals will aim for a much lower nitrate level so that it is just available in traces.
+Whilst reef tank owners with hard corals will aim for a much lower nitrate level so that it is almost just available in traces.

-In the marine aquarium, this is often enough available in the form of Phosphate PO4.
+Phosphorus is often enough available in the form of Phosphate PO4.
 Phosphate will be mainly introduced into the marine aquarium with fish food like flakes and especially frozen food blocks, but as well through detritus and fish waste.

 Magnesium will be often sufficient enough available in the marine aquarium, as it will be replaced with saltwater changes.

 In heavily planted marine tanks it might be necessary to add magnesium to maintain a Magnesium level around 1250-1350 ppm